UEFBiomedicalInformaticsLab/COPS/README.md

 The default configuration requires 64 GB RAM (32 GB with a large swap-file should run just fine).
 The exact requirements depend on the number of runs and folds used in resampling (repeated CV) as well as the number of threads which can be configured.

-The results in the article were compiled with msigdbr v7.2.1.
+The results in the article were compiled with msigdbr v7.2.1 and curatedTCGAData v1.12.0.

 ## Installation